[Page updated: 1 August 2019]

 PRICE and AVAILABILITY

-The Petzl Nao+ (Plus) – 750 Lumen Headlamp is available at high-end sports locations online, EBay sometimes, and Amazon.
+The Petzl Nao+ (Plus) – 750 Lumen Headlamp is available at high-end sports locations online, and eBay.
 If you are like me, the comfort of knowing that you’re actually going to receive the items you order – is very important.
 There are very few places I trust when ordering items over $50 or more.
-I use Amazon for everything I can.
+I use online shopping stores for everything I can.
 If I can’t find it there, I’ll try to find the item at Best Buy or some other major chain.

 My Petzl Nao+ Plus Review Video: